rainlanguage/arb-bot/README.md

 ```bash
 node arb-bot -k 12ab... -r https://... --orderbook-address 0x1a2b... --arb-address 0xab12... [other optional arguments]
 ```
-The app requires these 4 arguments:
+The app requires these arguments (all arguments can be set in env variables alternatively, more details below):
 - `-k` or `--key`, Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
 - `-r` or `--rpc`, RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in env variables
 - `-m` or `--mode`, Running mode of the bot, must be one of: `0x` or `curve` or `router`, Will override the 'MODE' in env variables
-- `-o` or `--orders`, The ABSOLUTE path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
- - `-s` or `--subgraph`, Subgraph URL(s) to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
 - `--orderbook-address`, Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables

+as well as at least one or both of below arguments:

+- `-o` or `--orders`, The path to a local json file containing the orders details, can be used in combination with --subgraph, Will override the 'ORDERS' in env variables
+ - `-s` or `--subgraph`, Subgraph URL(s) to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables

 Other optional arguments are:
 - `-l` or `--lps`, List of liquidity providers (dex) to use by the router as one quoted string seperated by a comma for each, example: 'SushiSwapV2,UniswapV3', Will override the 'LIQUIDITY_PROVIDERS' in env variables, if unset will use all available liquidty providers
 - `-a` or `--api-key`, 0x API key, can be set in env variables, Will override the 'API_KEY' env variable
 - `-g` or `--gas-coverage`, The percentage of gas to cover to be considered profitable for the transaction to be submitted, an integer greater than equal 0, default is 100 meaning full coverage, Will override the 'GAS_COVER' in env variables
 - `--repetitions`, Option to run `number` of times, if unset will run for infinte number of times
+- `--order-hash`, Option to filter the subgraph query results with a specific order hash, Will override the 'ORDER_HASH' in env variables
+- `--order-owner`, Option to filter the subgraph query results with a specific order owner address, Will override the 'ORDER_OWNER' in env variables
+- `--order-interpreter`, Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
 - `--no-monthly-ratelimit`, Option to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop, Will override the 'MONTHLY_RATELIMIT' in env variables
 - `--use-zeroex-arb`, Option to use old version of Arb contract for `0x` mode, i.e dedicated 0x Arb contract, ONLY available for `0x` mode
 - `-V` or `--version`, output the version number